-This step is the first chance to reconnect with the client after the sales process is over, try to make an excellent first impression.
+This step is the first chance to reconnect with the client after the sales process is over, and try to make an excellent first impression.

 To gain a better understanding of the client and their requirements, send the client an onboarding questionnaire.

-Few tips to make the most of this step:
+Here are a few tips to make the most of this step:

 - Don't include too many questions (15 to 20 at the most)